-The U.S. Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention, is pleased to announce that it is seeking applications for funding under the OJJDP FY 2007 Prevention and Intervention Programs.
-This program furthers the Department's mission by fostering innovations and advancements in juvenile justice related practice at the community level; and by supporting programs to protect children from abuse and exploitation, as authorized by the Juvenile Justice and Delinquency Prevention Act of 2002, 42 U.S.C.
+The U.S. Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention, is pleased to announce that it is seeking applications for funding under the OJJDP FY 2007 Substance Abuse Prevention and Intervention Programs.
+This program furthers the Department's mission by fostering innovations and advancements in juvenile justice related practice at the local, state and tribal government levels, as authorized by Part E of the Juvenile Justice and Delinquency Prevention Act of 2002, 42 U.S.C.
 5665-5667.

-OJJDP FY 2007 Prevention and Intervention Programs
+OJJDP FY 2007 Substance Abuse Prevention and Intervention Programs